chrisnoonan98675/site/xl-release/how-to/create-a-new-release-via-rest-api-using-curl.markdown

 ---
-title: Create a new release via the XL Release REST API using cURL (XL Release 4.5+)
+title: Create a new release via the REST API using cURL (XL Release 4.5+)
 categories:
 - xl-release
 subject: